 4. Remember No One Is Perfect

-Truth be told, we all have flaws and limitations even if no one can see them with the naked eye.
-What we see on TV and on social media is just a snippet of someone; it is never the whole of anyone.
+We all have flaws and limitations even if no one can see them with the naked eye.
+What we see on TV and on social media is just a snippet of someone; it is never the whole of that person.
 So don’t get caught up in seeing others as perfect because it doesn’t exist.
-And remember they struggle with comparisons too.
+And remember they struggle with comparisons as well.
+Comparison is the thief of joy for them too!

 When you come from a place of being grateful for your talents and abilities, you’re less likely to make ugly comparisons with others.
 You are unique, brilliant and a work in progress.
 You get to choose what you want to improve upon in your life and when.
 No one else.